chiggachiggayeah/weatherman/weatherman.md

 ## The Weatherman
+--
+Long ago, there was a wizard.
+--
 "Hon, you're going to want to get up."

 "Hon, I very much do NOT want to get up right now.
 Please...what time is -- it's not even six.
 At least give me another hour."